no5ix/2utf/README.md

     `python 2utf.py -d "/path/to/your/repo/a.txt"`

+* Changes all .php and .md files to UTF-8 encoding:

+    `cvt2utf "/path/to/your/repo" -i php md`

+* Exclude test_dir1 and test_dir2:

+    `cvt2utf "/path/to/your/repo" -e test_dir1 test_dir2`

-* remove all bak files
+* clean all bak files

     `python 2utf.py -c`